Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

-- ✅ Symmetric Pairs
-- ✅ Reversed Pair Matching
-- ✅ Self-Symmetric Pairs
+- ✅ Multiple Table JOINs
-- ✅ Self JOIN
+- ✅ INNER JOIN
-- ✅ JOIN Conditions
+- ✅ LEFT JOIN
-- ✅ Matching `(X, Y)` with `(Y, X)`
-- ✅ WHERE Condition
+- ✅ Aggregation using SUM()
 - ✅ GROUP BY
 - ✅ HAVING
+- ✅ COALESCE()
+- ✅ Subqueries
+- ✅ Pre-Aggregation
+- ✅ Submission Statistics
+- ✅ View Statistics
+- ✅ Total Submissions
+- ✅ Total Accepted Submissions
-- ✅ ORDER BY
+- ✅ Total Views
-- ✅ Ascending Result Sorting
+- ✅ Total Unique Views
-- ✅ Duplicate Handling
+- ✅ Contest-Based Analysis
 - ✅ Relational Data Analysis
+- ✅ Filtering Aggregated Results
+- ✅ Sorting Results
-- ✅ Logical SQL Problem Solving
+- ✅ Multi-Table SQL Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-The **Symmetric Pairs** challenge focuses on finding pairs `(X, Y)` from the `Functions` table where a corresponding reversed pair `(Y, X)` also exists.

-The `Functions` table contains two columns:

-- **X** – First value of the pair.
-- **Y** – Second value of the pair.

-Two pairs `(X1, Y1)` and `(X2, Y2)` are considered symmetric when:
+The **Interviews** challenge focuses on combining contest information with related college, challenge, submission, and view statistics.

+The query works with multiple related tables and calculates the total statistics associated with each contest.

+The solution involves:

+### 1. 🔗 Connecting Related Tables

+The contest information is connected with college and challenge information using JOIN operations.

+This allows the query to identify which challenges belong to each contest.

+### 2. 📊 Calculating Submission Statistics

+Submission statistics are aggregated to calculate:

+- Total submissions
+- Total accepted submissions

+The statistics are grouped by `challenge_id` before being joined with the main query.

+### 3. 👁️ Calculating View Statistics

+View statistics are separately aggregated to calculate:

+- Total views
+- Total unique views

+This aggregation is also performed by `challenge_id`.

+### 4. 🧩 Avoiding Incorrect Aggregation

+Submission and view statistics are pre-aggregated before joining them with the contest data.

+This approach helps prevent incorrect totals that can occur when multiple statistical tables are joined together before aggregation.

+### 5. 🔢 Handling Missing Values

+`COALESCE()` is used so that missing statistics are treated as `0`.

+This ensures that NULL values do not interfere with the final calculations.

+### 6. 📌 GROUP BY

+The final result is grouped by:

+- `contest_id`
-- `X1 = Y2`
+- `hacker_id`
-- `X2 = Y1`
+- `name`

-The solution identifies these relationships by comparing records from the same table.

-A **Self JOIN** can be used to compare one row with another row in the same table and find matching reversed pairs.

-The query also ensures that:

-- The output follows the required `X ≤ Y` condition.
-- Self-symmetric pairs such as `(20, 20)` are handled correctly.
-- Results are displayed in ascending order.
-- Duplicate results are avoided where required.

-This challenge helped strengthen my understanding of **self joins, table relationships, pair matching, filtering conditions, duplicate handling, and relational SQL logic**.
+This produces one aggregated result for each contest.

+### 7. 🔍 HAVING

+The `HAVING` condition is used to exclude contests where all four calculated statistics are zero.

+### 8. 📈 Sorting

+The final results are ordered by `contest_id` to produce the required output order.

 ---

 ## 🎯 Learning Outcome

-Day 53 improved my understanding of:
+Day 54 improved my understanding of:

-- 🔄 Symmetric pair relationships
-- 🔗 Self JOIN operations
+- 🔗 Joining multiple related tables
-- 🗄️ Comparing records within the same table
-- 🧩 Matching reversed pairs
+- 📊 Aggregating data using SUM()
+- 🧠 Using subqueries for pre-aggregation
+- 🔢 Handling NULL values using COALESCE()
-- 📌 Handling self-symmetric records
+- 📌 GROUP BY with multiple columns
-- 🔍 Filtering records using conditions
+- 🔍 Filtering grouped results using HAVING
-- 📊 GROUP BY and HAVING
-- 📈 Sorting query results
+- 📈 Sorting aggregated results
+- 📊 Analyzing submission statistics
+- 👁️ Analyzing view statistics
+- 🧩 Preventing incorrect aggregation caused by row multiplication
-- 🧠 Building relational SQL logic
+- 🗄️ Working with relational database structures
-- 💻 Improving SQL problem-solving skills
+- 🧠 Solving complex multi-table SQL problems

 ---

 ## 📂 Files Added

-- 💻 `Symmetric Pairs.sql`
+- 💻 `Interviews.sql`
-- 📸 `Screenshot 2026-09-17 163143.png`
+- 📸 `Screenshot 2026-09-18 103142.png`

 ---